Management, Clerking & Administration of 9KBW

 Our Managing Consultant, Christine Eadie, has worked as a barrister's clerk since 1990, prior to which she worked for the Lord Chancellor's Department as a Listing Officer for the Kent Crown Courts, Chief Clerk of a County Court, and as a Court Clerk at the Central Criminal Court

-Christine joined us in 1990 as our Senior Clerk and under her guidance Chambers has gone from strength to strength, expanding our numbers and increasing our workload to its current level.
+Christine joined us in 1990 as our Senior Clerk and under her guidance Chambers has gone from strength to strength, expanding our numbers and increasing our workload and the nature and specialisation of our work to its current level.

 In 2016 Christine moved from the role of Senior Clerk to that of our Managing Consultant, where she has overall responsibility for the management of Chambers business, regulatory compliance, client care, tendering, complaints and marketing.
 She is also part of the team who provide our very successful programme of seminars and mock trials for police officers known as The OIC Roadshow.

-Christine was responsible for successfully steering Chambers through the Barmark application process, and later the BSB Supervision Strategy, thus setting the benchmark for our practice management standards.
+Christine was responsible for successfully steering Chambers through the BSB Supervision Strategy, thus setting the benchmark for our practice management standards.
 We are extremely proud of the standards of service we provide and Christine ensures that such standards are maintained.
-She ensures that we remain fully compliant with the changes in how the Bar must operate in the ever changing world of the legal profession and that we deliver consistently high standards of client care.
+She also ensures that we remain fully compliant with the changes in how the Bar must operate in the ever changing world of the legal profession and that we deliver consistently high standards of client care.

-Christine welcomes the opportunity to obtain feedback from clients as to how the provision of those services is perceived.
+Christine welcomes the opportunity to obtain feedback from clients as to how the provision of our services is perceived.
 Our feedback form can be found under the “About Us” section of this website and we would welcome your comments.
-Alternatively, please do not hesitate to contact Christine if you feel that a meeting would be beneficial to your firm or to your clients

 Christine likes to travel to new places during her leisure time, preferably to where there is limited wi- fi or a restricted mobile phone signal so the far Scottish islands or a deserted beach, in the sun, are her idea of a dream holiday!